Podcastindex-org/helipad/umbrel/README.md

 If the results of running that command look good, you should now be able to get to the boost-a-gram app by going to `http://<yourumbrel>:2112` in your browser.

+It can take a few minutes to populate any existing boostagrams you have received since it has to build the invoice database in the background when it first starts up.